-I am passionate about helping women of all ages to improve all aspects of their health.
-I see many women who are trying to juggle very hectic lifestyles, are weighed down by responsibilities and have no time to consider their own health.
+I love helping women of all ages to improve all aspects of their health.
+I see many women who are juggling very hectic lifestyles, are weighed down by responsibilities, and have very little time to consider their own health.

 I recommend nutrition, lifestyle changes and herbal medicine, to greatly improve your experience of your monthly menstrual cycle.